BlackJackTone/agdlsadfjl/readme.md

 <br />

-T1: Thank you for the correction, and we will remove the redundant references.
+T1: Thank you for the correction.
+We will remove the redundant references.

 T2: We will move it as suggested.